Excessive Sweating After Head Injury: Causes, Symptoms, and Treatments for Hyperhidrosis

 Sometimes simply changing your clothing material is enough to manage your sweating.
 Some changes you can make include:

 • Armpit shields.
 These pads worn under the armpit prevent sweat from soaking the shirt.
-While they won’t reduce perspiration, they might allow you to avoid having to worry about changing shirts.
+While they won’t reduce perspiration, they may keep you from changing shirts.

 • Loose clothing.
 Synthetic materials such as nylon can worsen symptoms.
-Try wearing loose, breathable clothing instead.
+Try wearing loose, breathable materials including cotton and linen.

 • Thick socks.
-To prevent sweat from ruining your shoes, wear thick, soft socks made of natural materials.
+To prevent sweat from ruining your shoes, wear thick, soft socks made of natural materials like cotton and wool.
 These are better at absorbing moisture.

-If none of these treatments work, you may need more intensive treatments.
+If these ideas are not powerful enough to address your sweating after head injury, you may need more intensive treatments.

 Iontophoresis

-With iontophoresis, a device delivers mild electrical currents while your hands or feet are submerged in water.
-The current passes through the water into the skin, disabling the sweat glands underneath.
+Iontophoresis, a technique to deliver ionic compounds across the skin into your body with mild electrical currents in combination with water has been effective in shutting down the sweat glands in the hands and feet.
+While your hands or feet are submerged in water, a current passes through the water into the skin, disabling the sweat glands.

-There are no significant side effects to iontophoresis, and benefits are long-term as long as you keep up the maintenance schedule (usually once per week).
+There are no significant side effects to iontophoresis, and the benefits are sustained as long as you keep up the maintenance schedule (usually once per week).

 Botox Injections

-Botox is another effective treatment for excessive sweating after head injury.
-The natural protein found in Botox temporarily blocks the secretion of the chemical messenger that triggers the sweat glands.
+Botox is another treatment for excessive sweating after a head injury.
+The natural protein found in Botox blocks the sweat glands from its overactive production.
 By doing this, Botox effectively shuts down sweating in the area where it is injected.
 Botox’s effects can take up to two weeks to fully appear but will last between four to twelve months.

 Medications

-Besides Botox and iontophoresis, there are a few oral medications that can help patients manage excess sweating.
+Besides Botox and iontophoresis, there are some oral medications that can help patients manage excess sweating.
 These medications are best suited for patients who have generalized hyperhidrosis i.e. excessive sweating over their entire body.

 The most common medications used to treat hyperhidrosis include: